TL;DR:

 For a 60/40 risk profile, the initial portfolio would mirror the bucket setup:

-• 15% in cash
+15% in cash

-• 25% in bonds, gold, or defensive assets
+25% in bonds, gold, or defensive assets

-• 60% in growth assets (shares, real estate, and infrastructure).
+60% in growth assets (shares, real estate, and infrastructure).

-When growth assets outperform (as they would do in most years), some gains are sold to refill the cash and defensive buckets.
+In practice, this means that, when growth assets outperform (as they would do in most years), some gains are sold to refill the cash and defensive buckets.
 In a down market, cash is used to buy lower-priced growth assets.
 In years like 2022, where both bonds and shares declined, cash would be used to buy both, maintaining the intended risk setting.

 This approach keeps the portfolio’s risk profile constant over time.
+The bucket strategy, in contrast, maintains the time-based buckets based on forecast spending.

 Why the bucket strategy is suboptimal

-Its market timing in disguise
+It's market timing in disguise

-This is market timing and the evidence shows that investors cannot consistently make these calls correctly.
+This is market timing, and the evidence shows that investors cannot consistently make these calls correctly.

-If you doubt this – ask yourself when you would have replenished your cash bucket during the GFC.
+If you doubt this, ask yourself when you would have replenished your cash bucket during the GFC.

 In price terms, the ASX200 (as represented by the SPDR ASX200 ETF) took until 2020 (just before the COVID decline) to recover its peak from November 2007.
-Many investors, with a 2-year cash buffer nearly exhausted after 16 months of market decline, would have capitulated and sold near the lows in early 2009.

 You don’t take advantage of market declines to buy assets cheaply

-The bucket method doesn’t provide a mechanism to buy assets at depressed prices.
-Funds only move from high-risk to low-risk buckets.
-In contrast, the risk-based approach uses rebalancing to buy more growth assets during downturns.
-So while bucket investors were sitting on the sidelines in 2008 and 2009 wondering when to sell equities to replenish their cash bucket, risk-based investors were buying the ASX200 at bargain prices.
+So, while bucket investors were sitting on the sidelines in 2008 and 2009, wondering when to sell equities to replenish their cash bucket, risk-based investors were buying the ASX200 at bargain prices.

 Your portfolio risk (asset allocation) varies over time

 Asset allocation—the mix of cash, bonds, shares, real estate, and infrastructure—accounts for 90% of a portfolio’s risk and return.
 A risk-based strategy keeps this constantly in line with your risk profile.
-This way, you maximise long term returns for any level of risk you can tolerate.
+This way, you maximise long-term returns for any level of risk you can tolerate.

 In the bucket method, when markets fall, the growth portion shrinks and the defensive share rises—just when growth assets are cheapest.
 When markets boom, growth assets increase, potentially increasing risk when valuations are high.
 This is the opposite of prudent portfolio construction.